 One would think such spectacularly ominous events would give we mortals "cause for pause" - a chance to reconsider our ways.

-We seem to worry more about avoiding the fires of Hell in the afterlife than we do about our own Hell, right here on Earth!
+We seem to worry more about avoiding the fires of Hell in the afterlife than we do about our own Hell (you know, the real one), right here on Earth!

 We drove to Prince Albert Park in Saskatchewan a couple of week ago.
 A road into the park is being "improved."
 We were treated to many kilometres of heavy equipment - caterpillars, front-end loaders, earth-scrapers, big trucks...all doing their part to scratch away at Mother Earth, emitting their own payloads of greenhouse gases into the air - just so "connoisseurs of the backcountry"can more easily access the wilderness with their luxury RVs - all on the comfort of a superhighway, of course.

 In the face of this vast wildfire threat, Environment Canada has been scrambling to advise those with breathing problems, especially, to stay indoors.
 And, surprise, surprise, such people are reporting it harder to breathe!

 I used to think that we humans wouldn't sit up and take notice of the climate crisis until we were gasping for air in the streets.